gamc-core/gamc-core/README.md

 Records accumulate as history.
 History reveals structure.

 Structure persists.

 ---

 ## NOTE

-The runtime is not exposed.
+Runtime not exposed.

 Only:

 - history
 - traces
-- derived structure
+- artifacts

 are public.